theTeam001/Simple-Calculator/Readme.md

 simple-calculator/
 │
 ├── operations.py         # Contains arithmetic operation functions
-├── calculator.py         # Contains the calculator logic
-├── utils.py              # Utility functions for input validation
+├── calculator.py         # Contains the calculator logic with user interaction ├── utils.py              # Utility functions for input validation
 ├── main.py               # Entry point to run the calculator
 ```

 ### Modules Description:

-- **`operations.py`**: This module contains functions to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+- **`operations.py`**: This module contains functions to perform arithmetic operations like addition, subtraction, multiplication, division, and other advanced operations such as square root, exponentiation, and logarithms.
-- **`calculator.py`**: This module handles user interaction, prompting the user for input and invoking the appropriate operation functions from `operations.py`.
+- **`calculator.py`**: This module handles user interaction, prompting the user for input, performing operations, and displaying results.
+It supports basic arithmetic, square roots, exponentiation, viewing calculation history, and clearing history.
-- **`utils.py`**: Provides utility functions like input validation.
-This module is designed for expanding the input validation logic.
+- **`utils.py`**: Contains utility functions such as input validation for ensuring only valid numerical inputs, handling retries, and restricting to positive numbers if required.
-- **`main.py`**: The entry point of the program, where the `calculator()` function from `calculator.py` is called to run the program.
+- **`main.py`**: The entry point of the program that runs the `calculator()` function from `calculator.py` to start the program.

 ## Features

 - Performs four basic arithmetic operations: **addition**, **subtraction**, **multiplication**, and **division**.
+- Supports **square root** and **exponentiation** operations.
+- Allows the user to **view calculation history** and **clear history**.
-- Handles errors like invalid operator input and division by zero.
+- Handles errors like invalid operator input, division by zero, and invalid number input.
-- Allows the user to perform multiple calculations until they choose to exit.
+- Allows the user to perform multiple calculations in a session.

 ## Requirements